icreated/webstore-api/README.md

 ```
 It works?
 If it's ok, then you are using Idempiere 7.

 Otherwise, make sure you have all Jersey dependencies.
 Important to outline that Idempiere (version 6.2) already contains some libraries from Jersey.

 You can download missing dependencies manually from https://mvnrepository.com/.
 Check the version.
 In my case it was 2.22.1

-Just in case here are my Jersey dependencies, if it can help you:
+Just in case here are my Jersey dependencies, I hope this helps you:

 ![Jersey Dependencies](/assets/images/ic_webstore_plugins.png?raw=true "Jersey Dependencies")